omegaup/omegaup/frontend/server/src/Controllers/README.md

 ### Description

-Adds an group admin to a contest
+Adds a group admin to a contest

 ### Parameters